Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 - it has been deprecated for a long time
 - the upstream repository has been removed
 - the project has no license

+Formulae should not be disabled without a reasonable deprecation period unless the circumstances are exceptional (e.g. the formula does not build).
+How long a reasonable period is depends on the formula's usage statistics.
+Popular formulae should have longer deprecation periods.
+We should aim to have a formula deprecated for at least three months before disabling it.

 **Note: disabled formulae in homebrew/core will be automatically removed one year after their disable date**